Milwaukee chief apologizes for arrest of Bucks guard Brown

-MILWAUKEE (AP) - Milwaukee Police Chief Alfonso Morales apologized to Bucks guard Sterling Brown on Wednesday for officers' actions during a January arrest that included use of a stun gun, and said some officers had been disciplined.
+MILWAUKEE (AP) - Milwaukee Police Chief Alfonso Morales apologized to Bucks guard Sterling Brown on Wednesday for a January arrest that started with a parking violation and escalated to include use of a stun gun, and said some officers had been disciplined.

-Morales' apology came as the department was set to release body-camera footage of the arrest, which occurred around 2 a.m. on Jan.
-26 in a Walgreens parking lot.
-Brown was arrested by officers who had been checking on a vehicle parked across two handicap spaces, but ultimately was not charged.
+Brown responded with a statement that described the incident as "an attempt at police intimidation" and said it "shouldn't happen to anybody."

+Morales' apology came as police released body-camera footage that showed how a simple interaction over an illegally parked car quickly escalated.
+City officials' concern over the content of the video was apparent earlier this week when Mayor Tom Barrett said he found it concerning.

-"The department conducted an investigation into the incident, which revealed members acted inappropriately and those members were recently disciplined," Morales said at a brief news conference, with the video yet to be publicly released.
+"The department conducted an investigation into the incident, which revealed members acted inappropriately and those members were recently disciplined," Morales said at a brief news conference.

 "I am sorry this incident escalated to this level," he added.